crxyne/mi-lang/README.md

 ## Wiki
 To see all features explained in detail: https://github.com/crxyne/mi-lang/wiki

+## NOTES
+#### Currently in ALPHA
+Mi is currently in a very early testing phase and is **extremely** buggy, so make sure to report any bugs to help the development of Mi.
+#### The language is bad but not horrible (ha)
+While this language may be interpreted in java (which is generally a horrible idea), the purpose of this language is not to be fast.
+However, whenever possible, the code will be optimized to allow for a faster execution.
+As a sidenote, this compiles to bytecode, meaning anyone could, in theory, write an interpreter for it in another language to get a better performance.

 ## Usage
 Make sure you have java 17 or higher installed.
 Download the mi-lang.jar from the releases tab.
 To compile a .mi file, use your terminal in the directory of your code file.
 Alternatively, create a script that does the same for you.
 Command: